No bomb found after man makes threat outside FBI headquarters in Seattle

 Seattle police arrested a man outside the FBI headquarters in downtown Seattle on Saturday, after he parked a car with a burning tire next to the building and told responding officers he had a bomb, police and FBI officials said.

-Police quickly arrested the man and determined there was no bomb, said Interim Seattle police Chief Adrian Diaz.
+Police quickly apprehended the man and determined there was no bomb, interim Seattle police Chief Adrian Diaz said.

-The man, who is being held while police investigate the incident, appears to have been acting alone and isn’t known to be affiliated with any extremist groups, Diaz and Earl Camp, the acting FBI agent in charge of the Seattle office, announced in a joint press conference.
+The man, who is being held while police investigate the incident, appears to have been acting alone and isn’t known to be affiliated with any extremist groups, Diaz and Earl Camp, the acting special agent in charge of the FBI”s Seattle office, announced in a joint press conference.

 “Right now, it appears to be a lone individual making threats,” Diaz said.